 Graduate and postgraduate study

-Expand the links below for core course information, guidelines and forms.
+The links below will help you navigate the processes of postgraduate study in Arts, with core course information, guidelines and forms.

 Four steps to Masters thesis enrolment:

 Contact the Programme Coordinator of the programme you wish to enrol in and discuss your proposed topic of research.
 They will advise you whether there are suitable academic staff available to supervise you.

 2. Apply to enrol

 UC has specific enrolment information for students who are new to UC, advancing UC students, or international students.
 Please note that this process may include an application form for admission to the University if you are a new or international student.
 Apply to enrol.

 3. Complete and submit a Masters Thesis Enrolment Application Form